surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.43.2-dev.2 =
+= 3.43.2-dev.3 =

-(2017/05/12) Updated the image selection functions to support numeric multi-option names.
+(2017/05/13) Updated the SucomForm image selection / upload methods to support numeric multi-option names.
 Added an extra check for a non-variation product type when reading product variations for WooCommerce (Pro version).

 = 3.43.1 =